 If you are a beneficial owner whose shares are held of record by a broker, your broker has discretionary voting authority under NYSE rules to vote your shares on the ratification of Rotenberg Meril Solomon Bertiger & Guttilla, P.C as our independent registered public accounting firm, even if the broker does not receive voting instructions from you.
-However, your broker does not have discretionary authority to vote on the election of directors, the approval of our 2013 Equity Incentive Plan the approval of the Agreement and Plan of Merger between our Company and our newly-formed wholly-owned Nevada subsidiary as a result of which we will become a Nevada corporation named Air Industries Group, the adoption, on an advisory basis, of a resolution approving the compensation of our named executive officers, and the adoption, on an advisory basis, of a proposal on the frequency of future non-binding stockholder votes on compensation of our named executive officers, in which case a broker non-vote will occur and your shares will not be voted on these matters.
+However, your broker does not have discretionary authority to vote on the election of directors, the approval of our 2013 Equity Incentive Plan or the approval of the Agreement and Plan of Merger between our Company and our newly-formed wholly-owned Nevada subsidiary as a result of which we will become a Nevada corporation named Air Industries Group, in which case a broker non-vote will occur and your shares will not be voted on these matters.